 The bacteria also can spread from person to person on unwashed hands and surfaces, by swimming in contaminated water, and from touching animals at farms or petting zoos.

-What Are the Signs of an E. Coli Infection?
+What Are the Signs & Symptoms of an E. Coli Infection?

 Some types of E. coli bacteria make a toxin (a poisonous substance) that can damage the lining of the small intestine.
 This can lead to bad stomach cramps, vomiting, and diarrhea (often with blood in it).
 When that happens, people can get dehydrated.

-Symptoms usually start 3–4 days after a person has come into contact with the bacteria and end within about a week.
+Symptoms usually start 3–4 days after a person had contact with the bacteria and end within about a week.